2.2 Administration and governance of youth volunteering

 General distribution of responsibilities

 The National Cooperation Fund (Nemzeti Együttműködési Alap, NEA) is a budgetary appropriation that reflects the partnership between civil organisations and the government.
-The NEA provides funding opportunities for civil organisations primarily through grant applications, aims at supporting the operation and development of the civil sector.
-The NEA is part of the central budget, with the Minister responsible for civil and social relations (Miniszterelnökség) exercising decision-making authority.
-The professional oversight of the fund is carried out under the direction of the minister by the Deputy State Secretary for Social and Civil Relations.
-The allocation of funds occurs within a system in which civil organisations participate in decision-making at multiple levels.
+It provides funding opportunities for civil organisations primarily through grant applications, aims at supporting the operation and development of the civil sector.
+The NEA is part of the central budget, with the Minister heading the Prime Minister's Office exercising decision-making authority.
+The professional oversight of the fund is carried out under the direction of the minister by the Deputy State Secretariat for Social and Civil Relationships.
+The Bethlen Gábor Fund Ltd (Bethlen Gábor Alapkezelő Zrt.) is responsible for the technical management of the grants.

 Different thematic colleges administer the allocation.
 Thematic colleges mean that organisations employing young volunteers or promoting youth volunteering can apply for grants from these colleges.
 In the youth sector, the following colleges are relevant: